SynteLang/SynteLang/README.md

 </Test>

-Here, we use the `base` operator to shape the inverted ramp wave from osc into an exponential decay to control the amplitude of the bell.
+Here, we use the `exp` function to shape the inverted ramp wave from osc into an exponential decay to control the amplitude of the bell.
 Feeding the output of the second `osc` into a third one results in FM synthesis, that is the output of one oscillator controls or modulates the frequency of the next.
+The `lpf` smoothes out the amplitude envelope, `a` which helps avoid limiting on the output (slower attack reduces higher frequencies, which the limiter is more sensitive to).

 **Dialing tone**